pkgcore/pkgcore/doc/dev-notes/portage-differences.rst

   the env on each phase change), pkgcore does it fully.
 As such, pkgcore is capable of glep33, while portage is not (env fixes are the basis of glep33).

+- ebuild.sh is daemonized into a daemon (ebd).
+The upshot of this is that regen is roughly 2x faster (careful reuse of ebd instances rather then forcing bash to spawn all over).
+Additional upshot of this is that their are bidirectional communication pipes between ebd and the python parent- env inspection, logging, passing requests up to the python side (has_version/best_version for example) are now handled within the existing processes.
+Design of it from the python side is that of an extensible event handler, as such it's extremely easy to add new commands in, or special case certain things.

-- ebuild.sh now protects itself from basic fiddling.
+- The ebd now protects itself from basic fiddling.
 Ebuild generated state **must** work as long as the EAPI is the same, regardless of the generating portage version, and the portage version that later uses the saved state (simple example, generated with portage-2.51, if portage 3 is EAPI compliant